Check out our guidelines for wedding veder tipping, how much to budget for, and other tips regarding gratuity.

 Many couples hire a wedding planner.
 This is an additional position to the venue coordinator onsite.
 This person is with you from the very beginning and handles everything from scheduling vendors to alleviating wedding day stress.
 The best wedding planners have a personal touch, which proves invaluable when it comes to creating your dream wedding.
 If this is the case, consider a tip of 10-20% of the total bill or opt to send a personal note and gift of gratitude.

-Much like a wedding planner and the wedding photographer, the contract you have with the musicians hired for both the ceremony and reception include setup time, hours played, and more.
+Much like a wedding planner and the wedding photographer, the contract you have with the musicians hired for both the wedding ceremony and wedding reception include setup time, hours played, and more.
 This should be clearly laid out in their contract so you are all aware and agree to the expectations.
 If your wedding band goes above and beyond in accommodating song requests or navigating a difficult set up, consider adding in a tip of approximately $20-$35 per musician.

 Many florists will offer free delivery depending on where your wedding venue is located.
 When tipping, consider how responsive the florist was with your requests, changes, setup at the venue, and other key moments to make the process flow seamlessly.
 If you loved the final product and were amazed by the level of service, tip away.
 A 10-15% gratuity is a nice addition to the final invoice or can be sent separately with a thank you note.